MDAnalysis/membrane-curvature/docs/source/pages/Algorithm.rst

    atoms into the primary cell before the surface is built.

-.. _derive-surface-curvature:
+.. _derive-surface-per-frame:

-3. Derive surface and calculate surface derivatives
+3. Derive surfaces per frame
 ---------------------------------------------------

 For every frame of the trajectory, the surface derived from the